aisingapore/ai-practitioner-handbook/book/1-pre-project-phase/technical_debt.md

 - Make a habit of checking and comparing runtimes for machine learning models
 - Set aside regular, non-negotiable time for dealing with technical debt (whatever form it might take)

-## Measuring technical debt.
+## Measuring technical debt
-Before getting into specifics, this [article](https://proceedings.neurips.cc/paper/2015/file/86df7dcfd896fcaf2674f757a2463eba-Paper.pdf) included a list of questions to think about while looking at technical debt.
+Before delving into specifics, this [article](https://proceedings.neurips.cc/paper/2015/file/86df7dcfd896fcaf2674f757a2463eba-Paper.pdf) article included a list of pertinent questions to consider, allowing the reader to get a general idea of the amount of technical debt present in a system.

 - How easily can an entirely new algorithmic approach be tested at full scale?
 - What is the transitive closure of all data dependencies?